monza0629410243-ai/For_my_portfolio/Eat Right, Cure Light (กินเป็น หายป่วย)/README.md

  ┣ 📜 README.md        # Project documentation
  └── 📜 requirements.txt # Dependencies (if applicable)

-Credit: Punnasin Khasapanasin (High School Student / Aspiring Computer Engineering Student)
+Credit: Punnasin Kasapanasin (High School Student / Aspiring Computer Engineering Student)

 Disclaimer: This tool is developed for educational purposes and basic health awareness only.
 It does not replace professional medical diagnosis.